dclive/B660M-HDV-i5-12400F-Hackintosh/README.md

 Save, reboot, and your 6900 will be enabled.
 Note: this only works with a B660M-HDV motherboard, and possibly only with BIOS version 10.04.
 Other motherboards may label their bridge chips or other bits differently.

 ![209982583-cfde040a-d2bb-46a3-b8dd-ef810f555fc6](https://user-images.githubusercontent.com/4536776/209982583-cfde040a-d2bb-46a3-b8dd-ef810f555fc6.png)

+**Addendum:  OC88**

+OC88 works great; just use OCAT to update.
+The changes are the core OC files plus Lilu, Whatevergreen, AppleALC.
+No issues to report.